 Like all government departments, the FCO maintains an archive of its standard departmental files.
 We hold around 600,000 of these files in the main archive, most of which are not yet due for transfer to The National Archives (TNA).

 The main archive also holds a further collection of files, also estimated at 600,000, which are known as ‘non-standard files’ - those which are outside the normal FCO filing system.
 These non-standard files are generally older than the departmental files and were created mainly by the FCO or its predecessors (such as the Colonial Office).

 Files outside the FCO corporate file plan were formerly known as “special collections”.
-We have dropped this term because it is not an accurate description of these files.
+We no longer use this term because it is not an accurate description of these files.
 “Special collection” is a term mainly used in academic libraries to describe their collection of rare books and manuscripts.

 Archive records held in departments and at overseas posts